erroronline1/caro/readme.md

 Notes:
 * iOS PWAs seem to not being updated regarding front end code and may have to be reinstalled on changes.
 * Styling is slightly different because of inconsistent following of web standards.
-* Downloading files does not work properly in browser-mode because of inconsistent following of web standards.
-The application starts anew with risk of losing unsaved inputs.
+* Downloading files does not work intuitevly in browser-mode because of inconsistent following of web standards.
+If the file is not explicitly *loaded* the application starts anew with risk of losing unsaved inputs.
 Works as PWA with the implemented polyfill as intended though.

 Albeit Safari being capable of displaying most of the content and contributing reliable to records it is highly recommended to use a webbrowser that adheres to current standards.
 Firefox and Edge show no issues on the test environment.